kubernetes-sigs/wg-ai-conformance/kars/NNNN-kar-template/README.md

 **SHOULD**
 - [ ] Describe how users can test it for self-attestation with scripts, documentation, etc
+- [ ] Starting v1.37, new SHOULDs must include proposed automated tests in the automated tests section below

 **MUST**
-- [ ] Automated tests for this requirement must be part of the AI confromance test suite
+- [ ] Starting v1.37, new MUSTs must include automated tests that have been added to the AI confromance test suite
 - [ ] Demonstrate at least two real-world usage of SHOULD before graduating to MUST
 - [ ] Kubernetes core APIs must be GA
 <!--